xkunwu/docker-hub/README.md

 -   Build from the source

 ## NOTE
--   make sure all sh files are executable!
+-   Make sure all sh files are executable!
+Otherwise do the similar after deploy (in the container).
     ```
     find . -type f -name "*.sh" -exec chmod +x {} \;
     ```